Wilbert King

-Wilbert King (February 16, 1915 – 1965) was an American professional basketball and baseball player.
+Wilbert King (February 16, 1915 – death date unknown) was an American professional basketball and baseball player.
 King played in the Negro leagues from 1944 to 1947 with the New York Black Yankees, Cleveland Buckeyes, Chicago American Giants, and Homestead Grays.
 He played in the National Basketball League for the Detroit Gems in the 1946–47 season and averaged 8.2 points per game.